 Rock Valley College seeks to provide activities and programs that are inclusive to all participants.
 College course syllabi are to include a disability statement informing students of the process and location to request disability accommodations.
 In addition, an accessibility statement or disclaimer should be included on all College-sponsored activity and event publications (ex., program announcements, brochures, flyers, and other marketing materials).
 The host department, location, telephone number, and E-mail (if applicable) should be included.

-1. Students self-identify to D and follow the necessary procedures to request services.
-In order to register with D, students meet with the Accommodations Specialist to discuss any barriers they are experiencing as a result of their disability and provide documentation to support requests for accommodation(s).
+1. Students self-identify to DSS and follow the necessary procedures to request services.
+In order to register with DSS, students meet with the Accommodations Specialist to discuss any barriers they are experiencing as a result of their disability and provide documentation to support requests for accommodation(s).

 2. Students request accommodations every semester.
 Faculty will receive electronic notification once the student initiates this process.
 The electronic notification will include the academic accommodations that must be provided.